 An increasing number of cities across South Carolina are creating Bicycle and/or Pedestrian Master Plans.
-These are plans for developing bicycle and/or pedestrian infrastructure in a city, with emphasis on promoting bicycling and/or walking as a viable transportation option and fostering a practical, safe, and enjoyable environment for cycling.
+These are plans for developing bicycle and/or pedestrian infrastructure in a city, with emphasis on promoting bicycling and/or walking as a viable option for transportation and/or recreation.

-The PCC sees Master Plans as a vital way to improve bicycling and safety at the grassroots level in South Carolina.
+The PCC sees Master Plans as a vital way to improve bicycling, walking, and safety at the grassroots level in South Carolina.
 For that reason, at times (with few state legislative threats) we work with local entities to develop these plans and advocate for their adoption by local governing bodies.
-Most Bicycle Master Plans are contracted out to specialized firms, but some can occur in house with trained staff.
+Most Bicycle Master Plans (and some Pedestrian Plans) are contracted out to specialized firms, but some can occur in house with trained staff.

 In late 2014, SCDOT compiled all local and regional Pedestrian/Bicycle Master Plans into one file for their use in state road maintenance, though the PCC’s continues to advocate for a state policy requiring they abide by these local plans, through an established process.

 Below is a list of current South Carolina Plans that include bicycle and pedestrian components. contact Amy if you have any questions about these, or are interested in developing such a plan in your community.